kangmintong/kangmintong.github.io/index.md

 ## About Me

-I am Mintong Kang, a second-year Ph.D. student at [UIUC CS](https://cs.illinois.edu/) advised by Prof. [Bo Li](https://aisecure.github.io/).
+I am Mintong Kang, a third-year Ph.D. student at [UIUC CS](https://cs.illinois.edu/) advised by Prof. [Bo Li](https://aisecure.github.io/).
+My research interest lies in trustworthy machine learning and AI safety.
+I am interested in uncovering the vulnerability of advanced ML models and developing certifiable defense mechanisms to safeguard their universal deployments.
+I am recently working on the trustworthiness of multi-modal models (VLM, audio/video LLMs) and LLM agent systems.

-My research interest lies in **trustworthy machine learning including robustness, fairness, and uncertainty quantification**.
+[//]: # (My research interest lies in **trustworthy machine learning including robustness, fairness, and uncertainty quantification**.)

-Recently, I am interested in the trustworthiness properties of *large language models* and *diffusion models*.
+[//]: # (Recently, I am interested in the trustworthiness properties of *large language models* and *diffusion models*. )

-I am working on exploring the vulnerabilities of them and develop more robust and reliable applications with them in practice.
+[//]: # (I am working on exploring the vulnerabilities of them and develop more robust and reliable applications with them in practice.)

 Before that, I got the bachelor of engineering degree from the CS department of [Zhejiang University](https://www.zju.edu.cn/english/).
 I work with Prof. [Xi Li](https://scholar.google.com.au/citations?user=TYNPJQMAAAAJ&hl=en) at DCD Lab @ Zhejiang University.
 I also luckily work with Prof. [Alan L. Yuille](https://www.cs.jhu.edu/~ayuille/) at [CCVL Lab](https://ccvl.jhu.edu/team/) @ Johns Hopkins University.